flow-storm/flow-storm-debugger/docs/flow_docs.md

 There are a bunch of trade offs when it comes to choosing dynamic languages like Clojure instead of static typed ones.

 One downside is the lack of documentation on the shape of functions arguments and return values.
-Because of it, when reading code you are left with hoping the author (or you) wrote good doc strings, specs, the parents functions have some info or plain guessing from names.
+Because of this, when reading code you are left with hoping the author (or you) wrote good doc strings, specs, the parents functions have some info or plain guessing from names.

 But it doesn't need to be that bad.
-Some of this shapes can be derived from execution pretty cheaply.
+Some of these shapes can be derived from execution pretty cheaply.
 How?
 By instrumenting the entire code base, running the tests (or any functions that exercise the code base) and sample every fn call and return.

 The result is data that contains a bunch of information about your functions only known at runtime, over which you can build tooling like a